SamaaWagih25/Calculator-iOS-APP/README.md

 # Calculator-iOS-APP

-A simple calculator application using the SwiftUI for the interface and swift programming for the basic math operations which was a project part of a coursework.
+This is a simple calculator application using the SwiftUI (User interface) package for the interface and Swift programming for the basic math operations, which was a project part of coursework.
+It includes the implementation of stacks (VStacks, HStacks, and ZStacks), functions, state property wrappers, and enums (enumerations).

 Basic Maths Operations:
 * Addition